 Check out My Portfolio to see some of my creations, and read My Blog to see what projects I’m working on.
-You can also check out my family-owned business, North Country Food Lab to see what kind of microbe wrangling my husband and I are up to.
-I will be adding more information to my Resources page in 2019 on undergraduate teaching and creative projects.
+You can also learn more about my family-owned business, North Country Food Lab to see what kind of microbe wrangling my husband and I are up to.
 Please Contact Me if you have questions, comments, ideas, or suggestions!

 As a kid, what drew me to science was pretty ordinary stuff.
-I asked simple questions like, “Where are those ants going and what are they doing?” and “What are the stars made of and why do they move in the sky?”
-The more questions I was able to answer, the more follow-up questions I had, and there was always more to learn.
+I asked simple questions like, “Where are those ants going and what are they doing?” and, “Why to the leaves change color every year?”
+The more questions I found answers to, the more follow-up questions I had, and there was always so much more to learn.
 In college, I started learning by exploring in the laboratory and asking questions no one had answers to.
 I found that I loved pushing the boundaries of human understanding, and I wanted to push more—so I went to graduate school to become a trained scientist.

 As a graduate researcher, I worked to find innovative ways to kill “bad” bacteria like Staphylococcus aureus, discovering new antibiotic molecules and fighting antibiotic resistance.
 I continued to conduct research and started branching into science communication and teaching to feed my creative side.
 I left the bench to gain additional training in project management and started North Country Food Lab to wrangle microbes with my husband, make delicious fermented foods, and help others grow their own healthy microbiomes.
-As a new professor, I am thrilled to connect my experiences as a microbiologist, communicator, leader, and entrepreneur to prepare students with the skills and knowledge to combat 21st-century challenges to human health and the environment.
+As a professor, I connected my experiences as a microbiologist, communicator, leader, and entrepreneur to prepare students with the skills and knowledge to combat 21st-century challenges to human health and the environment.